 We paid the lenders a facility fee of \$175,000 in connection with the execution of the original agreement and an amendment fee of \$20,000 in connection with the execution of the second amendment to the agreement.
-Upon the last payment date of the amounts borrowed under the agreement, we will be required to pay a final payment fee of 6.1% of the aggregate amounts borrowed.
-In addition, if we repay Term Loan A and Term Loan B prior to the applicable maturity date, we will pay the Lenders a prepayment fee of 3.0% of the total amount prepaid if the prepayment occurs prior to December 23, 2016, 2.0% of the total amount prepaid if the prepayment occurs between December 23, 2017, and 1.0% of the total amount prepaid if the prepayment occurs on or after December 24, 2017.
+Upon the last payment date of the amounts borrowed under the agreement, we will be required to pay a final payment fee equal to 6.1% of the aggregate amounts borrowed.
+In addition, if we repay Term Loan A and Term Loan B prior to the applicable maturity date, we will pay the Lenders a prepayment fee of 3.0% of the total amount prepaid if the prepayment occurs prior to December 23, 2016, 2.0% of the total amount prepaid if the prepayment occurs prior to the total amount prepaid if the prepayment occurs on or after December 24, 2017.